manoute/rb-magicsplus/README.md

 Ruby wrappers for magics++.
 [Magics++](http://www.ecmwf.int/products/data/software/magics++.html) is the latest generation of the [ECMWF](http://www.ecmwf.int)'s Meteorological plotting software.

-Works with Ruby 1.8.7 or 1.9.2 and Rubinius, but not with Jruby and others ruby implementations that don't support C extensions written for Ruby (for these, you can try ffi-magics++ that use ffi... however, this last gem is not always working...)
+Works with Ruby 1.8.7 or 1.9.2 and Rubinius, but not with Jruby and others ruby implementations that don't support C extensions written for Ruby (for these, you can try ffi-magics++... however, this last gem is not always working...).

 FEATURES
 --------